Shanghai residents 'dragged from homes' amid strict Covid lockdown

 China has been widely criticised for its approach to handling its recent Covid outbreak, with the harsh conditions making headlines around the world, including videos of a pet corgi killed because its owner had tested positive.

-One of the most controversial rules saw babies and young children separated from their parents with health officials deciding Covid positive people should be isolated from non-infected people.
+In one of the most controversial rules, babies and young children were separated from their parents as health officials decided Covid-positive people should be isolated from non-infected people.

 There has also been fury about food shortages.